 Because the business is built on the volume of its transactions, the business does not focus on long-term community relationships.

-Total return to shareholders in deep trust organizations is almost three times higher than the return in low trust organizations.
+In issue after issue, the data is clear: deep-trust organizations outperform low-trust organizations.
+Total return to shareholders in deep-trust organizations is almost three times higher than the return in low trust organizations.

 “Regenerative Marketing: Lessons Learned from Italian Business” – Enrico Foglia, Christian Sarkar, and Philip Kotler (The Marketing Journal)